Dainichiseika

 • *5 The Operating Control Committee flexibly deliberates on such matters as (1) discussing capital investment and IT investment plans, (2) confirming the progress of and forecasts for expense budgets for the current fiscal year, (3) confirming the status of disposal and inventory management at our business divisions and domestic consolidated subsidiaries, and (4) deciding on the policy for compiling the next fiscal year’s budget and examining the proposed budget, by convening the relevant directors, heads of each organization, representatives of business divisions and offices, and related parties for each matter.

 • *6 The Management Liaison Committee serves to ensure that the Company's decisions are thoroughly communicated to the heads of each organizational unit responsible for managing business operations.
 It also confirms each organizational unit's implementation policies regarding such decisions, receives reports on the status of business operations from each unit, and verifies the appropriateness of internal controls.
-The Management Liaison Committee is chaired by the President and CEO, with all inside directors and Executive Officers in attendance, and is held, in principle, once a month.
+The Management Liaison Committee is chaired by the Representative Director and President, with all inside directors and Titled Executive Officers in attendance, and is held, in principle, once a month.

 Decision making and Business Execution System